GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

     > **NOTE:** Intent recognizers interpret the user’s intent based on user input.
 Once the intent has been determined, recognizers will return a named intent that can be used to trigger additional actions and dialogs within the bot.
 Be aware that the recognizer will run for every message received from the user.

+## Task 5: Update the bot to use LUIS

 Now you will refactor the waterfall steps from exercise 2 into new dialogs that will be triggered by the LUIS intents.

 1. Register a new empty dialog named `SubmitTicket`.
 Like the bot initialization, we can pass to the dialog the existing waterfall.
 Move the waterfall step in which the bot ask for severity, category and confirm the data entered and the last one which hit the ticket API.
 You must have a similar code block as follow.

     ```javascript
     bot.dialog('SubmitTicket', [
+       ...
     ])
     .triggerAction({
         matches: 'SubmitTicket'